Mark Ondayko: Kirk, Mar,k and Lopez

-The now named KMS (Kirk and Mark Show)on FM Talk 105.7 WHFS Baltimore.
-After a three month hiatus caused by their contractual non-compete clauses with Hearst, Ondayko and McEwen made their CBS Radio debut on February 1st, 2007.
-That show, produced by Jeff Shamrock, would last just about two years before CBS Radio switched their FM Talk station to all-sports.
-With the change, Kirk and Mark were let go and the two parted company.
+The now-named KMS (Kirk and Mark Show)on FM Talk 105.7, WHFS, Baltimore.
+After a three-month hiatus caused by their contractual non-compete clauses with Hearst, Ondayko and McEwen made their CBS Radio debut on February 1, 2007.
+That show, produced by Jeff Shamrock, would last just about two years before CBS Radio switched its FM Talk station to all-sports.
+With the change, Kirk and Mark were let go, and the two parted company.